apache/cordova-docs/docs/en/edge/guide/overview/index.md

   additional project files required to compile within each SDK.
 For this to work, you must install each targeted platform's SDK.
   (See the Platform Guides for instructions.)
-  As indicated in the Platform Support table below, you may need to run the CLI on different operating systems depending on the targeted platform.
+  As indicated in the Platform Support table, you may need to run the CLI on different operating systems depending on the targeted platform.